oracle-livelabs/database/microtx-xa-stock-broker-app/run-xa-app/run-xa-app.md

 4. Save the changes you have made to the `values.yaml` file.

-## Task 4: Build the Container Images for the Microservices in the Banking and Trading Application
+## Task 4: Build Container Images for Each Microservice

 The code for the Banking and Trading application is available in the installation bundle in the `/home/oracle/microtx/otmm-22.3.2/samples/xa/java/bankapp` folder.
-Build container images for each microservice in the Banking and Trading application.
+The container image for the User Banking service is pre-built and available for your use.
+Build container images for all the other microservices in the Banking and Trading application.

 To build container images for each microservice in the sample: